hai-vr/documentation/docs/products/vixen/index.md

 ## Create more complex conditions

-By default, *Vixen Control* lets you describe the **active state** of your control.
+By default, *Vixen* lets you describe the **active state** of your control.
 The **inactive state** is simply the opposite of the toggles, using the current values of the properties in your scene.

 The control will switch between the active state and the inactive state depending on whether the menu item is active or not.